-In recent months, Chipright have had a lot of traction from Europe’s largest tier 1, multinational IC design companies in seeking assistance in locating and recruiting expert level millimetre wave engineers to work on some of the most challenging and testing projects possible.
-Whilst the roles are challenging, they do offer a reward of working on “state of the art” technologies and have drawn attention from many highly experienced and dedicated engineers.
+In recent times, Chipright have had a lot of traction from Europe’s largest tier 1, multinational IC design companies in seeking assistance in delivering expert level millimetre wave engineers to work on some of the most challenging and testing projects possible.
+Whilst the projects are challenging, they do offer a reward of working on “state of the art” technologies and have drawn attention from many highly experienced and dedicated engineers.

 Millimetre wave, which is also known as extremely high frequency or very high frequency can be used for high-speed wireless communication devices.